DragNeXt: Rethinking Drag-Based Image Editing: Methodology

 where $\bm{z}_{t}^{k}$ and $\bm{h}^k_i$ denote the latent code $\bm{z}_{t}$ and the handle point $\bm{h}_i$ updated by $k$ iterations, $\bm{d}_i = (\bm{g}_i-\bm{h}^k_i)/||\bm{g}_i-\bm{h}^k_i||_2$ is the normalized vector from $\bm{h}^k_i$ to $\bm{g}_i$, $\bm{\pi}(\bm{h}_{i}^{k})$ denotes the neighborhood of $\bm{h}^k_i$, $\mathcal{SG}(\cdot)$ stops gradients from being back-propagated to variables, and $\mathcal{R}_{\bm{M}}$ is a constraint term to ensure the consistency of uneditable regions.
 After the motion supervision in each iteration $k$, point tracking is performed:

 where $\mathcal{F}_{\bm{h}_i}(\bm{z}_t)$ indicates the features of the initial handle point $\bm{h}_i$ in the original latent code $\bm{z}_t$.

-\textbf{Remark.} $\diamondsuit$\textbf{Why is point tracking critical for motion-based methods?} Point-based motion supervision is too local to provide enough guidance for the whole editing procedure.
-Losing the positions of handle points will severely interrupt the drag process, as no alternative guidance for editing remains, thereby significantly damaging the quality of edited images. $\diamondsuit$\textbf{What are limitations of methods based on motion supervision and point tracking?} Firstly, although the use of point tracking can alleviate the inherent limitation of point-based motion supervision, it is still very challenging to precisely estimate the updated positions of handle points.
-Inaccurate coordinate estimation can significantly mislead the drag process, resulting in suboptimal outcomes.
-Secondly, point-based motion supervision suffers from high ambiguity and easily leads to gaps between user expectations and actual results.
-Thirdly, the alternating execution of Equation \ref{eq:2} and Equation \ref{eq:3} results in low inefficiency of DBIE, since motion supervision is repeatedly disrupted by point tracking.
+\textbf{REMARK 2.} $\mapsto$\textbf{Why is point tracking critical for motion-based methods?} Point-based motion supervision is too local to provide enough guidance for the whole editing procedure.
+Losing the positions of handle points will severely interrupt the drag process, as no alternative guidance for editing remains, thereby significantly damaging the quality of edited images. $\mapsto$\textbf{What are limitations of methods based on motion supervision and point tracking?} Firstly, although the use of point tracking can alleviate the inherent limitation of point-based motion supervision, it is still very challenging to precisely estimate the updated positions of handle points.
+Inaccurate coordinate estimation can significantly mislead the dragging process, resulting in suboptimal outcomes.
+Secondly, the alternating execution of Equation (\ref{eq:2}) and (\ref{eq:3}) results in low efficiency of DBIE, since motion supervision is repeatedly disrupted by iterative point tracking.
+Thirdly, point motion supervision suffers from high ambiguity and easily leads to gaps between user expectations and actual results.
+Last but not least, while using dense points can reduce ambiguity in some situations, this will substantially decrease the efficiency of the alternating workflow, as shown in Figure~\ref{figure:7}.

-The above limitations undermine the effectiveness of DBIE.
-In this paper, we first introduce \textbf{Reliable DBIE} in Section \ref{sec:rdbie} to overcome the ambiguity issue.
-Then, in Section~\ref{dragnext}, we further design a simple-yet-effective framework, \textbf{DragNeXt}, to boost editing efficiency and quality simultaneously.